develoba/frontendmentor_challenges/order-summary-card/README.md

 I didn't have a lot of difficulties for this project.
 However, I wanted to focus on writing clean code and HTML structure, while having good accessibility.

-For this to be achieved, I used semantic HTML tags like main, footer and article and tried not to use much div boxed.
+For this to be achieved, I used semantic HTML tags like main, footer and article and tried not to use much div boxes.
 However, for the part of the plan price, I had to use several div to wrap the elements and apply flexbox to the image and text, and then to both the image+text and anchor tag.

 I also tried to follow a BEM methodology.